nus-cs2103/website-base/admin/project-w07-v11.md

   * **Target user profile**, **value proposition**, and <trigger trigger="click" for="modal:v10-userstories">**user stories**</trigger>: Update the target user profile and value proposition to match the project direction you have selected.
 Give a list of the user stories (and update/delete existing ones, if applicable), including priorities.
 This can include user stories considered but will not be included in the final product.
   * <trigger trigger="click" for="modal:v10-usecases">**Use cases**</trigger>: Give use cases (textual form) for a few representative user stories that need multiple steps to complete. %%e.g. Adding a tag to a person (assume the user needs to find the person first)%%
   * <trigger trigger="click" for="modal:v10-nfr">**Non-functional requirements**</trigger>:
-    Note: Many of the project constraints mentioned above are NFRs.
+    Note: Many of the given project constraints can be considered NFRs.
 You can add more. e.g. performance requirements, usability requirements, scalability requirements, etc.
   * <trigger trigger="click" for="modal:v10-glossary">**Glossary**</trigger>: Define terms that are worth recording.
   *  [Optional] <trigger trigger="click" for="modal:v10-prodsurveys">**Product survey**</trigger>: Explore a few similar/related products and describe your findings i.e. Pros, cons, (from the target user's point of view).